David Backes: Boston Bruins (2016–2020)

 After ten seasons with the Blues organization and leading the club as captain for the last five seasons, Backes left as a free agent after the 2015–16 season.
 On July 1, 2016, Backes agreed to a five-year, $30 million deal with the Boston Bruins.

 On November 22, 2016, the Bruins as a team reached the milestone of 20,000 goals all-time in NHL play, dating back to their 1924–25 debut season when left winger Smokey Harris scored the Bruins' first-ever goal on December 1, 1924; Backes' power play goal for the Bruins got them to the 20,000th-team goal total plateau in a 4–2 home rink loss to his previous team, the St. Louis Blues.
 The 20,000th goal plateau has only been attained by one other NHL team—the Bruins' top rival—the Montreal Canadiens.

 At the beginning of the 2017–18 season, Backes had been diagnosed with a diverticulitis infection, and missed the first five games of the regular season, but was able to play again by October 19, the night of a home game against the Vancouver Canucks.
 However, a re-evaluation shortly thereafter, with Backes' most recent game on October 30, on the road against the Columbus Blue Jackets, revealed that an operation to remove part of his colon would be necessary; it was carried out on November 2, with a projected eight-week recovery time.
 Backes was suspended for three games on March 7, 2018, due to interference against Detroit Red Wings player Frans Nielsen, during a game on March 6, 2018.
 Following an accidental hockey-skate cut above one knee suffered in a March 17, 2018 Bruins road game by the Tampa Bay Lightning's Yanni Gourde, Backes required 17 stitches to close the wound, and needed to stay off the ice for it to heal - Backes returned against the Lightning in a home game for the Bruins on March 29.
 Ahead of his return on March 29, Backes was selected as the Bruins' nominee for the Bill Masterton Trophy, which is awarded to the player who "best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."

 On December 27, 2018, Backes delivered an illegal hit to the head of New Jersey Devils' forward Blake Coleman.
 He was assessed a minor penalty on the play.
 The following day, Backes was suspended for three games.
 As a repeat offender, Backes forfeited $219,512.19.
 In the 2019 Stanley Cup Finals, Backes would faceoff against the team that he once captained, the St. Louis Blues.
-The Bruins would ultimately lose to the Blues in seven games.
+The Bruins would ultimately lose to the Blues in seven games, one win short from winning the Stanley Cup.
 Backes appeared in 15 games during Boston's run to the Finals, tallying two goals and three assists.